Stochastic sparse adversarial attacks: Experiments on untargeted attacks

 \section{Experiments on untargeted attacks}

 In this section, we present experiments to highlight the benefits of our untargeted attacks.
 First, we aim to showcase the relevance of FGA in comparison with an alternative approach that uses the uniform noise called UA.
 Second, we aim to compare our attacks and more specifically VFGA with relevant state-of-the-art approaches.
-To this end, we will need to distinguish between two categories of methods: (1) fast and (2) more slow/complex methods. \\
+To this end, we will need to distinguish between two categories of methods: (1) fast and (2) more slow/complex methods.
+The code is available at \url{https://github.com/hhajri/stochastic-sparse-adv-attacks}. \\

 In the experiments, we consider two popular computer vision datasets illustrating small and high dimensional data: CIFAR-10 \cite{cifar10} (32 $\times$ 32$\times$ 3 images divided into $10$ classes) and ImageNet \cite{ILSVRC15} (ILSVRC2012 dataset containing 299 $\times$ 299$\times$ 3 images divided into 1,000 classes).
 The used neural network classifiers are described in the upcoming paragraphs.\\